Daniel-Rammirez/full-stack-proiects/README.md

 ## Getting Started

 Testing Github app
 TODO Redirect with subpage and action
+TODO Grid of places